roderickjackson-bradley/socket_io_app/README.md

 $ git commit -m "Add amazing work..."
 ```

-With local changes committed, you can fetch the updates from the Github class repo and merge them into your **local** repo (on your computer):
+With local changes committed, you can now fetch the updates from the Github class repo and merge them into your **local** repo (on your computer):

 ```
 $ git pull upstream master
 ```

-From time to time, you will want to synchronize the updates and changes you have locally to your forked GitHub class repo (in the cloud).
+From time to time, you will want to "save" the commits you have made locally to your forked GitHub class repo (in the cloud).
 Doing so is a good idea to ensure your work is backed up to the cloud in case of computer failure:

 ```
 $ git push origin master
 ```

-Here is a picture of this Git/GitHub workflow:
+The above Git/GitHub workflow is summarized by this diagram:

 <img src="https://i.imgur.com/w871ATo.png">

 #### Handling Merge Conflicts

-A **merge conflict** occurs when the same line of code in your local repo is different than code you're fetching and merging from a remote repo.
-These conflicts confuse git and therefore you must manually fix any merge conflicts and commit those changes before the "merge" taking place on your computer is considered complete.
+A **merge conflict** occurs when git merges two commits that have modified the same region of code and can't figure out whose code to use.
+Thus, fixing merge conflicts requires that a developer manually update the code to what it should be and re-commit it to resolve the conflict, which will also finish git's merge process.

-Git will inform you which files have a merge conflict and will *annotate* your code to show you how your local code differs from your remote code.
+Git informs you which files have merge conflicts and will *annotate* your code to show you how your local code differs from the code being merged from the remote.
 An example of such annotation is below.

 ```
 <<<<<<< HEAD